Understanding EB1A Eligibility Criteria

 Process to Apply for EB1A

 The application process for the EB1A visa can be intricate and requires careful attention to detail.
+The EB1A is a type of EB-1 visa, which is a self-petitioning employment-based visa that does not require a job offer, allowing highly skilled individuals to apply on their own behalf.
 Understanding each step in the process is essential for ensuring a successful application.
 This section will guide you through the necessary steps to file an EB1A petition, what to expect after your petition is approved, and the typical processing times associated with this visa category.

 How to File a Petition